ansys/pyensight/doc/source/calc_functions.rst

 **Normalized Enthalpy**

-``EnthalpyNorm(any part(s), density, total energy, velocity, ratio of specific heats, freestream density, freestream speed of sound)``
+``EnthalpyNorm(any parts, density, total energy, velocity, ratio of specific heats, freestream density, freestream speed of sound)``

 Computes a scalar variable which is Normalized Enthalpy